web-ghost-dotcom/WalkScape/contracts/README.md

 # Build and test
 make build test

-# Deploy to Morph Holesky testnet with verification
+# Deploy to Base Sepolia testnet with verification
-make morph-holesky
+make base-sepolia

 # Or deploy with test data for development
 make test-deploy